 You can help your baby to develop his brain and body by doing activities like:

-Touching your baby (eg, cuddling, holding, rocking, massaging)Talking to him—Call out his name.
+Touching your baby—cuddling, holding, rocking, and massagingTalking to your infant—Call out your baby's name.
 Tell your baby what you are doing.
-Sing to him.Showing your baby objects—While your newborn’s vision will take time to develop, he will be able to see items close to him.
-Newborns like bright colors and patterned objects.Moving him—If your baby is active, place him on his belly for a few minutes while supervised.
+Sing or read to your baby.Showing your baby objects—While your baby’s vision will take time to develop, your baby will be able to see items that are close.
+Newborns like bright colors and patterned objects.Moving your baby—If your baby is active, place him or her on his or her belly while supervised.
 Do not let your baby sleep in this position.

-Some toys that your baby might enjoy include a brightly colored stuffed animal, a rattle, and a book with lots of colors.
+Some toys that your baby might enjoy include a brightly-colored stuffed animal, a rattle, or a book with lots of colors.
 Be sure that the baby’s toys are safety-approved for infants.

-When your baby cries, it can be very distressing.
+When your baby cries, it can be distressing.
 Crying is how newborns let you know that they need something, whether it be a diaper change, a feeding, or time in your arms.
-Over time, you will become more adept at understanding what your baby needs.
+Over time, you will become better at understanding what your baby needs.
 Some newborns get upset by bright lights or loud noises.
 Their bodies are sensitive.
 Making their environment relaxing and quiet may help to reduce crying.
-Your baby may also be soothed by being wrapped in a blanket, called swaddling.
+Your baby may also be soothed by being wrapped in a blanket.
 Remember, it is normal for a newborn to cry for several hours throughout the day.

 If you ever feel that you are becoming aggravated or angry with your baby, ask for help from friends or family right away.
 Never shake your baby.
 This can cause brain damage or even death.
 Get support from your loved ones to help you care for your newborn.
 There are many people who will be happy to help you.